watchOS 6 adds App Store, Voice Memos, and new faces to Apple Watch

 If there’s any consistent narrative for the four-year-old Apple Watch, it’s been a slow but steady march from iPhone dependence to independence — a process aided as much by chip improvements as new operating system releases.
 Today at WWDC 2019, Apple introduced watchOS 6, a major update that could help some Apple Watch users cut the iPhone cord for apps, while building on most of the key features users have come to know and like or love.

-Apple’s own Apple Watch app selection hasn’t been bad, and it’s growing today with the addition of a Voice Memos app for recording conversations, a Calculator app for doing quick math problems, and a Books app for audiobook playback.
+Apple’s own Apple Watch app selection hasn’t been bad since even before watchOS 5, and it’s growing today with the addition of a Voice Memos app for recording conversations, a Calculator app for doing quick math problems, and an Audiobooks app for audiobook playback.
+Within the OS itself, Siri will gain the ability to display full webpage results in response to user queries.

 The company is also adding a handful of mildly interesting new watch faces to watchOS 6, though it’s regrettably still not allowing third-party developers to roll their own — one of the platform’s biggest and longest-running omissions.
 The new Apple faces include a sundial-styled Solar analog watch, a space-maximizing analog option called Modular Compact, an analog mix of Roman and Arabic numerals called California, new extra-large digital options, and Gradient, which places a colored gradient in the background, either in full screen or as a circle with four complications.